Persecution Complex: Does Your Kid Feel Like a Victim?

-Parenting help when you have a child with a persecution complex; feeling like he/she is always the victim.
-How to help your child deal with negative perceptions.
+Persecution complex - when your child feels like he/she is always the victim.
+How to help your child deal with the persecution complex?
+Find out here.

 Parents write: Is there such a thing as a child having a "victim complex?"
 Our preteen son often views the world in terms of what others are doing to him or what he is not getting.
 As much as we try to convince him otherwise, he still persists.
 What should we do?

 Why Some Children Have a Persecution Complex

 All of us perceive events with some degree of subjectivity.
 Our background experiences, personality, and present circumstances cause some "perceptual blurring."
 When these factors create a persistent pattern of narrow interpretations, such as overly trusting or mistrusting attitudes, the results can be emotionally and socially costly.
 This is especially true of children since they don't have the same freedom to avoid those people or situations that trigger such slanted perceptions.

 Those children who view themselves as the consistent victim of events around them tend to behave in ways that fulfill these negative perceptions.
 Relentless arguing one's point, stubborn refusals to consider alternate explanations, and spiteful efforts to "punish" nonbelievers can turn family life into a daily debate over facts and fantasy.
 Parents soon run out of patience, reacting in ways that augment the child's self-defeating beliefs.

 Working with Children's Perceptions to Lessen Persecution Complex

 Here are some strategies to help rebalance a child's perceptions and bring relief to a child with a persecution complex: